The H.E.S.S. transients follow-up system: The DAQ ToO system

 The DAQ system \citep{Balzer2014} steers all hardware and software components taking part in the observations and provides a framework for their monitoring and control, configuration, logging and error handling.
 The DAQ system is distributed over about 200 processes with dedicated software representations (with \textit{Managers}, \textit{Controllers}, and \textit{Readers}) of the controlled hardware and software components, a central control component organising the execution of the scheduled observation runs, and a collection of databases for the configuration of the DAQ system and the H.E.S.S. array elements.
 It also provides the central user interfaces in the control room through which operators interact with the H.E.S.S. array.
 The DAQ system runs on a computing cluster with off-the-shelf components~\citep{Zhu2021_DAQCluster} that provide the necessary computing and storage resources.
 In this section, we will give an overview on those components and functions of the DAQ system that have been enhanced with new features for the ToO follow-up.

 An overview of the main functions and components of the DAQ system relevant for the ToO follow-up are given in Fig.~\ref{fig:daq_functional_view} and in Fig.~\ref{fig:daq_implementation_view}, respectively.
 As the DAQ system is responsible for the operation and integration of all other H.E.S.S. systems, it interfaces with the ToO alert system and the RTA, as well the nightly scheduler and the telescopes, as part of the transients follow-up.
-The three main functions related to the ToO follow-up are the Dynamic Scheduling, Central Control and Data Acquisition, which are discussed below in relation to their ToO capabilities for prompt alerts.
+The three main functions related to the ToO follow-up are discussed below in relation to their ToO capabilities for prompt alerts, while the implementation of the DAQ ToO system is described in more detail in Appendix \ref{app:DAQ}.